-As disclosed elsewhere in this Proxy Statement and as previously reported by the Company, the Chief Executive Officer voluntarily reduced his annual salary from \$250,000 to \$220,000 for the 2021 fiscal year, and he has continued this voluntary salary reduction for the 2022 through 2024 fiscal years, after voluntarily reducing his annual salary from \$357,760 to \$250,000 for the 2019 fiscal year and continuing this voluntary salary reduction for the 2020 fiscal year.
-He volunteered such reduction without any consideration of the Chief Executive Officerpay ratio disclosed elsewhere in this Proxy Statement and, therefore, with no intention to affect such ratio.Mr.
-Shore reduced his salary by \$10,700 during the 2022 fiscal year fourth quarter to offset the cost of a New Year's bonus paid to employees of the Company in appreciation of their dedication and commitment to the Company.
-Mr. Shore's voluntary \$30,000 reduction of his annual salary in the 2021 fiscal year was intended to pay for the portion to the increase, in such fiscal year, to the cost of the Company's medical insurance plan which otherwise wouldneed to be paid for by the Company's employees through increases to their weekly medical insurance plan contributions.
-Mr. Shore reduced his salary by \$10,700 during the 2022 fiscal year fourth quarter and \$5,200 and \$11,000 during the 2023 and 2024 fiscal year fourth quarters, respectively, to offset the costs of bonuses paid to employees of the Company.
+As disclosed elsewhere in this Proxy Statement and as previously reported by the Company, the Chief Executive Officer voluntarily reduced his annual salary from \$250,000 to \$220,000 for the 2021 fiscal year, and he has continued this voluntary salary reduction for the 2022 through 2025 fiscal years, after voluntarily reducing his annual salary from \$357,760 to \$250,000 for the 2019 fiscal year and continuing this voluntary salary reduction for the 2020 fiscal year.
+He volunteered such reduction without any consideration of the Chief Executive Officer pay ratio disclosed elsewhere in this Proxy Statement and, therefore, with no intention to affect such ratio.
+Mr. Shore reduced his salary by \$10,700 during the 2022 fiscal year fourth quarter to offset the cost of a New Year's bonus paid to employees of the Company in appreciation of their dedication and commitment to the Company.
+Mr. Shore's voluntary \$30,000 reduction of his annual salary in the 2021 fiscal year was intended to pay for the portion of the increase, in such fiscal year, to the cost of the Company's medical insurance plan which otherwise would need to be paid for by the Company's employees through increases to their weekly medical insurance plan contributions.
+Mr. Shore did not want the Company's employees to pay more for their medical insurance coverage.
+Mr. Shore reduced his salary by \$10,700 during the 2022 fiscal year fourth quarters, respectively, to offset the costs of bonuses paid to employees of the Company.

-(a) Information is provided for the Company's fiscal years ended March 3, 2024, February 26, 2023 and February 27, 2022.
+(a) Information is provided for the Company's fiscal years ended March 2, 2025, March 3, 2024 and February 26, 2023.